Sarah Walker

 During the summer break, Sarah was asked to write a short fiction column for the magazine, and through this, her name was thrown into the television arena.
 She received a phone call from Des Monaghan, who was setting up Screentime Australia and asked her to develop a series for them.
 Although this series never eventuated, she then joined Jimmy Thomson as the story editor on his new series for Channel Ten, Breakers in 1998.
 This series was cancelled the following year.

-After a few weeks as story editor for Home and Away in 2001, Sarah was hired to replace Susan Bower as story editor on All Saints, with her first episodes airing in the fourth season.
-She remained in the role until 2004, but remained writing for the series until the end of 2005.
+Sarah joined the Seven Network in 2000 as a script editor, and later story editor, for Home and Away.
+Towards the end of 2000, Sarah replaced Susan Bower as story editor on All Saints, with her first episodes airing in the fourth season.
+She remained in the role until 2003, when she took maternity leave.
+She returned for several months in 2004, and remained writing for the series until the end of 2005.
 She was nominated for an AFI Award for her fourth season episode, “The Sign”.
 She was succeeded by Louise Bowes.

 In March 2014, Sarah delivered a pitch for an original series called The Swimming Pool in America, which garnered interest from AMC.